OR WAIT 15 SECS

-That’s changing, as the COVID-19 pandemic has wrought changes in everything from routine care to triage.
-Between erratic supplies of protective equipment for practitioners and patients who don’t want to risk their health, telemedicine is proving a boon.
+That’s changing, as the coronavirus disease 2019 (COVID-19) pandemic has wrought changes in everything from routine care to triage.
+Between erratic supplies of personal protective equipment for practitioners and patients who don’t want to risk their health, telemedicine is proving a boon.

 IDSA notes that a patient’s comfort level with their healthcare provider affects their health outcomes and quality of life.
 “The practice of medicine has a tradition of establishing a trusting, therapeutic relationship with patients,” the IDSA statement says.
 “There can be a perception amongst inexperienced providers and patients that technology lacks intimacy.”

 There are ways around the lack of in-person interaction.
-Brook Calton, MD, MHS, Nauzley Abedini, MD, MSc, and Michael Fratkin, MD, of University of California, San Francisco, and ResolutionCare Network, offer some practical pointers on making the virtual visit more “lifelike.”
-Based on their experience, they advise clinicians to, among other things:
+Brook Calton, MD, MHS; Nauzley Abedini, MD, MSc; and Michael Fratkin, MD, of University of California, San Francisco, and ResolutionCare Network, offer some practical pointers on making the virtual visit more “lifelike.”8 Based on their experiences, they advise clinicians to, among other things:

 · Create “a therapeutic telemedicine environment,” with a quiet, private, well-lit space.
 When possible, choose a space with a professional, neutral, and uncluttered background.

 · Use a laptop or desktop computer if possible, to avoid the distracting-or even nauseating-sensations of a moving handheld smartphone.

 · Look at the camera to ensure good eye contact and foster rapport and trust.

 · Reassure the patient that the conversation is private by showing them the room, and asking the patient to do the same.